quatrope/uttrs/README.md

 ...     m = m,
 ...     notes="a random galaxy made with random numbers")

-ValueError: Unit of attribute 'x' must be equivalent to 'kpc'.Found 'kg'.
+ValueError: Unit of attribute 'x' must be equivalent to 'kpc'.
+Found 'kg'.
 ```